Code-Institute-Submissions/webalyzer/README.md

 I am always on the lookout for how to optimize for better, smarter, shorter, and more performant code.

-Like adding a `timeout="10"` to the initial URL input response testing, I cut the wait from 1 min 40 s down to 14s from URLs with timeouts.
+Like adding a `timeout="10"` to the initial URL input response testing, I cut the wait from 1 min 40 sec down to 14 sec for URLs with timeouts.
 The main drive for this addition was not to have users become impatient.

 During development, try: except: and else: blocks are critical for the app's success, especially when dealing with 3rd-party sources.